vrund2/Movie-Recommendation-Webapp/README.md

-# Netflux Movie Recommendation System 🎥
+# Movie Recommendation System 🎥

 Netflux is a web-based movie recommendation system designed to provide personalized movie suggestions based on user preferences.
 The system is built using HTML, CSS, and Javascript, offering an interactive and user-friendly interface for seamless movie browsing and recommendation.